Alex-Pennington/LogSplitter_Controller/COMMANDS.md

 - The system supports both uppercase and lowercase commands
 - MQTT responses are published to `r4/control/resp` topic
 - Serial responses are sent directly to the console
-- PIN mode changes are restricted to serial interface for security
+- PIN mode changes are restricted to serial and telnet interfaces for security